yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/03-async-callbacks/README.md

 * students will be able to use the `done` parameter (provided by mocha.js) for creating asynchronous tests

 ## Javascript Runtime
+There are many Javscript runtimes.
+V8 is the name of the runtime used in Chrome browsers and NodeJS.
+V8 will be used in the following descriptions of how javascript a runtime works, but other browsers and javascript environments have the same behaveiors.

 #### Hoisting
 In javascript variable and function declartions get "hoisted" to top of your code before it runs.
 When the javascript runtime executes your code, it first reorganizes what you have written so that all variable and function definitions are at the top of their current function scope.
 Developers that are new to Javascript often find hoisting strange, but its a feature of the language that cannot be disabled.
 Learn to use hoisting as a tool!